Dinoosauro/TikTok-video-downloader/README.md

 # TikTok-liked-downloader
 Download all the liked videos from TikTok by pasting a simple script into the DevTools console.
 Simple and doesn't require any installation.
 ## Before you start
 Make sure your browser doesn't require user input to save a download (ex.
-[Edge](edge://settings/downloads)).
+[Edge requires user input](edge://settings/downloads)).
 If your browser does this, disable that function from the browser's settings.
 ## How to start
 Copy the [script.js file](https://github.com/Dinoosauro/TikTok-liked-downloader/blob/main/script.js) content.
 Then, go to your profile on TikTok.
 Do a right click, then press inspect.
 Click on the console and then paste the script.
 Wait until the download starts.
 If you have saved lots of TikToks, this would take a long time.
 ### Thread sleeps